-- Another Think (30 seconds)-Pair (30 seconds)-Share (2 mins) will work here but figure out a way to discourage calculations.
-Maybe have students hold their hands in the air for the 1-minute Think-Pair portion (or stand and put their hands on their hips while they think and discuss with a neighbor.) - For the discussion, quickly tally their opinions (larger, smaller, same) and get students to provide explanations. - Ultimately, what we want them to understand is this: relative to the distribution in #2, the distribution in #3 is more tightly grouped about the mean; there is a much larger proportion of data at the mean.
-Therefore, the average distance of all of the data from the mean will be smaller. - Verify this by quickly calculating the average distance from the mean (ADM~9.1)
+- Another Think-Pair-Share would work here but figure out a way to discourage calculations.
+Maybe have students hold their hands in the air for the 1-minute think-pair portion (or stand and put their hands on their hips while they think and discuss with a neighbor.) - For the discussion, quickly tally their opinions (larger, smaller, same) and get students to provide explanations. - Ultimately, what we want them to understand is this: relative to the distribution in #2, the distribution in #3 is more tightly grouped about the mean; in fact, there is a much larger proportion of data at the mean.
+Therefore, the average distance of all of the data from the mean will be smaller. - Verify this by quickly calculating the average distance from the mean (ADM is about 9.1)